selcuksert/selcuksert.github.io/_posts/2021-12-25-apache-kafka.md

 excerpt: ...
 Another interpretation of this statement would be the importance of fulfilling the needs with the right application capabilities that turns data into most meaningful asset nowadays, aka information.
 Unless underpinned with right technology stack it is very hard to lay the foundation for a solid and sustainable enterprise architecture.
 As an event streaming platform evolved from a publish-subscribe messaging system, Apache Kafka manifests itself as a technology to collect, process, store and data at scale in a performant and reliable way.
 ---
 [TOGAF<sup>&copy;</sup>](https://pubs.opengroup.org/architecture/togaf91-doc/arch/chap12.html#tag_12_01) describes Technology Architecture as follows:
-> Develop the Target Technology Architecture that enables the logical and physical application and data components and the Architecture Vision, addressing the Request for Architecture Work and stakeholder concerns.
+{% include pullquote.html quote="Develop the Target Technology Architecture that enables the logical and physical application and data components and the Architecture Vision, addressing the Request for Architecture Work and stakeholder concerns." cite="TOGAF<sup>&copy;</sup> 9.1" %}

 Another interpretation of this statement would be the importance of fulfilling the needs with the right application capabilities that turns data into most meaningful asset nowadays, aka **information**.
 Unless underpinned with right technology stack it is very hard to shape a technology architecture that lays the foundation for enterprise architecture (EA).
 A solid and sustainable EA is the way to support the business vision and to achieve business outcomes that deliver value for customers so that for enterprise.